The Monster Squad: Plot

-The amulet is buried in a stone room beneath a house that Dracula and the other monsters now occupy, and where Van Helsing's diary was found.
-The room is littered with wards that prevent the monsters from taking it.
+The amulet is buried in a stone room beneath a house that Dracula and the other monsters now occupy, littered with wards that prevent the monsters from taking it.
 The Monster Squad breaks into the house, acquires the amulet, and narrowly escapes Dracula's grasp.
 They confer with Scary German Guy, who informs them that a female virgin must read the incantation.
 In revenge for their meddling, Dracula destroys the Squad's clubhouse, thereby drawing Police Detective Del Crenshaw, Sean and Phoebe's father, into the fray.

 As midnight approaches, the Squad makes its way to a local cathedral to make its last stand.
-The doors to the cathedral are locked, so the incantation must be read on the stoop, leaving the Squad vulnerable.
+The doors are locked, so the incantation must be read on the stoop, leaving the Squad vulnerable.
 They enlist Patrick's elder sister Lisa to help them, as she is the only virgin they know, but the incantation fails since Lisa is actually not a virgin anymore.
 As the monsters close in, the Squad deduces that Phoebe must complete the task of opening the portal, and Scary German Guy attempts to help her read the incantation while the Squad and Detective Crenshaw fend off the monsters.

 In the ensuing battle, Dracula's consorts, the Mummy, the Gill-man, and the Wolfman are defeated.
 Dracula arrives to destroy the amulet when Frankenstein's monster intervenes, impaling him on a wrought-iron cross.
 Phoebe finishes the incantation, opening the portal, which begins to consume the bodies of the monsters.
 Dracula, still alive, attempts to drag Sean in with him, but Sean impales Dracula with a wooden stake, and Patrick grabs Sean before he gets pulled in with Dracula.
 Having briefly escaped from Limbo, Van Helsing appears and pulls Dracula to his doom.
 As Frankenstein's monster is drawn into the portal, Phoebe holds onto him and pleads for him to stay.
 Knowing he does not belong on Earth, Frankenstein's monster lets go of Phoebe's hand, but accepts her gift of a stuffed animal to remember her by.
 The portal then closes, ensuring the world's safety.

 The United States Army arrives on the scene, having received a letter from Eugene earlier asking for their help against the monsters.
 When the confused general fails to make sense of the situation, Sean steps forward and presents the man with his business card, identifying himself and his friends as "The Monster Squad".